b-ggs/sonerezh-docker/README.md

 This is a fork of the the Git repository of the official Docker image for [Sonerezh](https://www.sonerezh.bzh).
 See the Hub page for more informations.

+It will install sonerezh directly from the master branch and install all required dependances with composer.

 **WARNING**: the Docker image for Sonerezh is still under development.
 Some functionnality are broken like email notifications for example.

 # How to build this image